 As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 Bright pumpkins are a cheery way to welcome the fall season and decorate for Halloween and Thanksgiving.
 This easy tutorial shows how to make some festive candle holders using pumpkins, recycled glassware, and autumn trimmings.
-These candle holders can be embellished in a number of ways and using a variety of materials and decorations.
+These candle holders can be embellished in a number of ways by using a variety of materials and decorations.
 You can dress them up to be fancy for a special dinner party, or leave them rustic to match your fall decor!

 I made these candle holders for less than $5 each using foam pumpkins, recycled glass jars, and a few floral decorations from the craft store.
 These holders are a great way to make a couple more fall projects using whatever leftover bits you have from your other decorating!